AJGreaves/familyhub/testing.md

     - Click the **Activities** link, confirm it takes the user to the activities page.
     - Click the **Contact** link, confirm it takes the user to the contact page.
     - Click the **Create Account** link, confirm it takes the user to the create account page.
-    - Click the **Log In** link, confirm it takes the user to the login page.
+    - Click the **Log In** link, confirm it takes the user to the log in page.
     - Log into Family hub, confirm that the navbar no longer displays the **Create Account** or **Log In** links but does now display the **My Account** dropdown menu.
     - Click the **My Listings** link, confirm it takes the user to their account page.
     - Click the **Add New** link, confirm it takes the user to the create new listing page.